eficode-academy/istio-katas/004-egress-traffic.md

     - myapp.org
 ```
 The fields are the same as for the gateway you defined for the sentences
-service in a previous exercise.
-The notable difference being that the
+service in a previous exercise regarding Ingress traffic.
+The notable
-**selectors** are now the labels on the **Egress** POD `istio-egressgateway`,
+difference being that the **selectors** are now the labels on the
-which is also running a standalone Envoy proxy just like the ingress gateway.
+**Egress** POD `istio-egressgateway`, which is also running a standalone
+Envoy proxy just like the ingress gateway.

 The gateway defines an **exit point** to be exposed in the `istio-egressgateway`.
 That is it.
 Nothing else.
-Just like an ingress entry point it knows nothing
+Just like an ingress entry point it, knows nothing
 about how traffic is routed to it.

 In order to route the traffic we, of course, use a virtual service.